My Thoughts on Idempotency

 Issue 2: The recreated resource

-APIs.
+Suppose we implemented idempotent CreateDatabase and DeleteDatabase APIs.
 Also suppose we implemented a client side SDK to help our users with automatic retries.
 Now consider the following sequence of events

-- Bob uses SDK to issue
+1. Bob uses SDK to issue CreateDatabase request

-request - The SDK issues the first attempt and gets a timeout.
+2. The SDK issues the first attempt and gets a timeout.
 On the server side the call was successful and the database was actually created.

-request - The SDK issues the first attempt to delete the database and is successful.
+4. The SDK issues the first attempt to delete the database and is successful.

-- Alice gets an indication that the database was deleted.
+5. Alice gets an indication that the database was deleted.

-- The SDK retries the Bob’s earlier attempt to create the database because the previous call encountered a transient timeout error.
+6. The SDK retries the Bob’s earlier attempt to create the database because the previous call encountered a transient timeout error.
 This second call is successful and the database is created for a second time.

 This behavior is actually pretty odd.
 Bob actually ended up successfully creating the same database twice.
 There is not really an obviously correct behavior in this case.
 In the case of the AWS APIs they simply enable this double creation as this example illustrates.
 Other applications can make other reasonable decisions as to how to handle this case.